-She'd had an earth angel in her helpful and handy pal Marv.
+She'd had an earthly angel in her helpful and handy pal Marv.
 But now that Marv had passed, who'd come to help her?

 Car wash, dry cleaners, the grocery store…

 I made a mental list of everything I had to do the next morning as I crawled into my bed one cold January night.
 Nothing I can’t handle , I thought, snuggling under the blankets.

 Suddenly I sat bolt upright.
 The driveway!
 It was covered in six inches of snow.
 I’d have to clear it to get my car out to run my errands.
 I pictured myself dragging the snow blower out of the garage and battling the elements.

 My to-do list didn’t seem so doable anymore—it seemed overwhelming.
 I sure could use a helping hand tomorrow, Lord.
 How I miss Marv.

 Marv had been a godsend after my husband died.
 I’d never realized how many things Dave took care of until he was no longer around.
 When the belt on my vacuum cleaner broke, for example, I went to the hardware store to get a replacement.
 Marv was the clerk who helped me.
 I looked at the box.
 “I hope the directions are simple on how to install this thing.”